IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * How to migrate resumable function database from development to production??
 * What about HangfireDb

 ## How to Test resumable function?
 * How to unit test a resumable functions
-	* Generate unit test code for resumable function
+	* Generate unit test code for resumable function (I plan to be an automatic integration testing)

-# External Waits (Will be seprate projects)
+# External Waits (Will be separate projects)
 * Monitor network requests using reverse proxy and push MethodCalls [TCP Listener]
 	* https://github.com/microsoft/reverse-proxy
 * RabbitMQ or any service bus [Subscribe to event]
 * File/Folder Changes [File Watcher]